Trapped in the Past

 - The plot of Final Fantasy X revolves around Tidus being plucked out of the futuristic city of Zanarkand (while said city is destroyed) and dropped in the world of Spira.
 He finds that Zanarkand was destroyed 1000 years ago and has no way of getting back, so he helps a summoner on her quest to destroy the local world killing god whale.
 Fully subverted when we find out Tidus, along with his version of Zanarkand, is a dream of the Fayth, the last survivors of the actual Zanarkand..

-- In Back to the Future: The Game, Edna Strickland unknowingly takes the DeLorean for a ride, and finds herself stuck in 1876 with no hope getting back, accidentally burns Hill Valley to the ground and lives out the rest of her life as an insane hermit...at least in that timeline.
+- In Back to the Future: The Game, Edna Strickland takes the DeLorean for a ride, not realizing what it is, and finds herself stuck in 1876 with no hope getting back.
+She then accidentally burns Hill Valley to the ground and lives out the rest of her life as an insane hermit...at least in that timeline, until Doc and Marty arrive.

 - Happens in Dungeons & Dragons Warriors of the Eternal Sun.
 Searching for assistance in the past is your main objective.